 The Hearing Officer is responsible for making all determinations of relevance as to witnesses, questions and documentary evidence presented at the Hearing.
 For purposes of this Policy, "relevant" means that the evidence is probative of any material fact.
 Evidence that is not relevant will be excluded at the Hearing and may not form the basis for any decision by the Hearing Officer.
 Evidence that is duplicative of evidence already in the Hearing record may be deemed not relevant.
-Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the alleged conduct or if the questions and evidence concern a specific incident of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's not prive that someone other than the Respondent committed the alleged conduct or if the questions and evidence of the Respondent and are offered to prove consent.

-Standard of Proof
+• Standard of Proof